National Space Trophy Winners

 National Space Trophy for his contributions to the Apollo, Skylab, Space Shuttle, and commercial aerospace programs.
 Born in St.

-Louis, Missouri, Dr. Mueller graduated from Purdue in 1940 and joined the staff at Bell Labs.
+Louis, Missouri, Mueller graduated from Purdue in 1940 and joined the staff at Bell Labs.
 In '46, he became a professor of

 engineering at Ohio State University.
 He joined Ramo Wooldridge in '57, and worked on the Atlas, Titan, Thor, and Minuteman